-I believe that I am currently the best sports psychologist that I can be.
+I believe that I am currently the best sport psychologist that I can be.

-So what stage in someone’s career have they notched up enough experience to start giving advice?
-Some might suggest that it’s best to wait until toward the very end of their career or even into retirement.
+At what stage in a career do you have enough enough experience to start giving advice?
+Some might suggest that it’s best to wait until the very end or even into retirement.
 The issue with that is you’re likely to be making suggestions well after you were at your best.
+In my view, the ideal time to be given advice is when you’re at your peak.

-In the fifteen years since I have gone from being 28 to 43 year of age.
-I am now married to ‘the only one’, have two amazing kids and now live near Moss Vales (New South Wales) which is half way to Canberra.
-Oh, and Condor Performance has grown from a one-man band with a few clients to a growing team of performance psychologists who work with hundreds of athletes and coaches from around the world.
+I am now 43, not 28 so officially middle aged.
+I am now married to a ‘legend’.
+We have two amazing kids and live near Moss Vales (New South Wales).
+Oh, and Condor Performance has grown from a one-man band with a few clients to a growing team of nine sport psychologists and performance psychologists.

 Quite frankly, I am over trying to convince anyone that the mind (the brain) is an important aspect of human performance and that it can and should be targeted for improvement.